craftcms/aws-s3/README.md

 ## Setup

-To create a new asset volume for your Amazon S3 bucket, go to Settings → Assets, create a new volume, and set the Volume Type setting to “Amazon S3”.
+To create a new asset volume for your Amazon S3 bucket, go to **Settings** → **Assets**, create a new volume, and choose “Amazon S3” for the **Volume Type** setting.

-> **Tip:** The Base URL, Access Key ID, Secret Access Key, Bucket, Region, Subfolder, CloudFront Distribution ID, and CloudFront Path Prefix settings can be set to environment variables.
+> 💡 The Base URL, Access Key ID, Secret Access Key, Bucket, Region, Subfolder, CloudFront Distribution ID, and CloudFront Path Prefix settings can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.

 ### AWS IAM Permissions